-5. Ordinary Resolution No. 2 - Proposed payment of Directors' benefits (excluding Directors' fees)
+Ordinary Resolution No. 2 - Proposed payment of Directors' benefits (excluding Directors' fees) 5.

 The Directors' benefits (excluding Directors' fees) comprises the allowances and other benefits.
-The total estimated amount of Directors' benefits payable is calculated based on the number of scheduled Board's and Board Committees' meetings for the period from 20 October 2022 until the next AGM.
+The total estimated amount of Directors' benefits payable is calculated based on the number of scheduled Board's and Board Committees' meetings for the period from 8 November 2023 until the next AGM.
 This authority, unless revoked or varied by the Company in a general meeting will expire at the conclusion of the next AGM of the Company.

-6. Ordinary Resolution No. 3 and 4 - Re-election of Directors who retire in accordance with Clauses 140 and 154 of the Company's Constitution
+6. Ordinary Resolution Nos.
+3 and 4 - Re-election of Directors who retire in accordance with Clause 140 of the Company's Constitution

 Clause 140 of the Company's Constitution provides that an election of directors shall take place each year.
 1/3 of the directors for the time being shall retire from office at each AGM but shall be eligible for re-election at the said meeting.
 If the total number of the directors is not 3 or a multiple of 3, the number nearest to 1/3 will retire.
 The Directors to retire in every year shall be those who have been longest in office since their last election.
-In accordance with Clause 154 of the Company's Constitution, a Managing Director shall be subject to the same provisions as to retirement by rotation.

-Mr. Guan Shaw Yin and Mr. Guan Shaw Kee who will be retiring and offering themselves for re-election at the 27th AGM were evaluated by the Nominating Committee and the Board.
-Based on the evaluation outcome, the Nominating Committee and the Board were of the view that their performance were satisfactory and recommended their re-election for shareholders' approval.
+Mr. Guan Kok Beng and Ms. Ch'ng Lay Hoon who will be retiring and offering themselves for re-election at the 28th AGM were evaluated by the Nominating Committee and the Board.
+Based on the evaluation outcome, the Nominating Committee and the Board were of the view that their performance were satisfactory and recommended their reelection for shareholders' approval.